Almanac

 Tasked with:

-Individual medical examinations;
+- Individual medical examinations;

-Applied research in the field of physical exercise;
+- Applied research in the field of physical exercise;

-Providing advice regarding the physical stress of soldiers in the field.
+- Providing advice regarding the physical stress of soldiers in the field.

-Defence Medical Training Institute
+Defence Medical Education and Training Institute

 Institute for Defence and Partnership Hospitals

-The Dutch Armed Forces have a unique concept to generate surgical capacity from the civilian market.
+The Netherlands Armed Forces have a unique concept to generate surgical capacity from the civilian market.
 By formally partnering with civilian hospitals, the Armed Forces pay for additional personnel at civilian hospitals.
 During periodical placements, they train civilian personnel with a military reserve status and utilise pre-planning and contracts in order to use these teams for missions and training purposes.

 A small staff residing directly under the Defence Healthcare Organisation ensures ‘just in time’ and ‘just enough’ surgical and medical specialists for exercises, missions and operations.